-Income Support is available to people aged 16 or over who are in full-time work or actively seeking work and who satisfy income and residency conditions.
+Income Support is available to people aged 16 or over (either directly or as part of their parents' claim) and who satisfy income and residency conditions.
 It includes a number of components and/or eligibility criteria that impact on children and young people, both as claimants or as children supported by claimants, including:

 - the prime carers of pre-school aged children are exempt from work and are eligible to receive income support if they choose to stay at home to look after their child. - prime carers who are in employment, or are in some forms of education and training, can receive a higher rate of income support which takes account of their childcare costs. - support for living and rental costs for adults aged under 25 if they are responsible for, and living with, a child.
-This helps ensure that young parents can live independently. - medical costs are covered in two different income support components.
-The basic competent includes the equivalent of 4 GP visits per person per year whilst the Medical component provides additional financial support to those with long-term medical conditions.
+This helps ensure that young parents can live independently. - medical costs are covered by three different income support components.
+The clinical cost competent helps with the cost of GP visits, whilst the personal care and mobility components provide additional financial support to those with long-term medical conditions and disabilities. - whilst eligible 16 25 years can claim income support for day-to-day expenses, most are not entitled to the accommodation component which makes a contribution towards the cost of rent.
+In some cases the cost of rent is provided.
+These include: - a young adult who is responsible for and living with a child - a care leaver - a young person who has been financially independent for at least a year previously - other young adults who are unable to remain in the family home.